heroku/oauth-provider-adapters-for-mcp/README.md

 import winstonLogger from './winstonLogger.js';
 ```

-2. Create a LogTransport wrapper
+2. Create a LogTransport wrapper:

 ```javascript
 // Create a LogTransport that wraps Winston